ChrisMurphyOnline/su24-organisms/README.md

 * _move_: returns a Move object that indicates the direction in which this organism would like to move, or if it would like to reproduce

 Clearly the _move_ method is most important.
 This is called by the simulator on each time step of the simulation:
+* The first parameter (_foodHere_) indicates the amount of food in the space currently occupied by the organism.
+* The second parameter (_energyLeft_) indicates this organism's current energy level.
-* The first parameter (_foodpresent_) is a four-element array that indicates whether or not food is present in adjacent squares, e.g. _foodpresent[WEST]_ indicates whether there is food in the space to the left of this organism.
+* The next four parameters (_foodN_, _foodE_, _foodS_, _foodW_) indicate whether or not food is present in adjacent squares.
+Note that you cannot know how much food is there, only whether there is food present.
-* Likewise, the second parameter (_neighbors_) indicates the external state of any organism in an adjacent square, e.g. _neighbors[NORTH]_ returns the value of calling _externalState()_ on the organism above this one.
+* Likewise, the four parameters that follow (_neighborN_, _neighborE_, _neighborS_, _neighborW_) indicate the external state of any organism in an adjacent square, e.g. _neighborN_ returns the value of calling _externalState()_ on the organism above this one.
 The value will be -1 if there is no organism present in that space.
-* The third argument (_foodleft_) indicates the amount of food in the space currently occupied by the organism.
-The last argument (_energyleft_) indicates this organism's current energy level.

-If your player is not going to reproduce, return a new Move object in which the argument to the constructor is either the constant _STAYPUT_, _WEST_, _EAST_, _NORTH_, or _SOUTH_.
+**THIS NEEDS TO BE UPDATED!
+IT USES AN Action OBJECT** If your player is not going to reproduce, return a new Move object in which the argument to the constructor is either the constant _STAYPUT_, _WEST_, _EAST_, _NORTH_, or _SOUTH_.

 If your player is going to reproduce, return a new Move object in which: